 Protect

-- Implement an attack surface monitoring solution that includes suggested remediation efforts for discovered risks.
+- Implement a continuous monitoring solution that includes suggested remediation efforts for discovered risks.

 - Implement in-person training or webinars to educate employees on identifying phishing and social engineering attacks.